 - If at all possible, stunt with a variety of partners: good, bad, big, and small.
 This will improve your overall technique.
 Girls especially need to be careful not to stunt with only one guy, and also make sure to really learn proper technique and not unknowingly let the guy do all the work.
 Don’t try to skip ahead to the elite stunts even if a guy is able to throw you through them — make sure you first learn how to hold yourself tight and centered without balancing; learn a powerful toss, walkups, twisting cradles, etc. Our tryout format tests girls’ overall stunt technique and experience, so prepare accordingly.

-Squad members typically need to be in Springfield over the summer for periodic summer practices.
-Exact dates will be provided at the informational meeting at tryouts.
+Team members are required to be in Springfield over the summer for periodic summer practices.
+The following dates are MANDATORY:

 July 26-31: Summer Session 2

 August 18-21: Summer Session 3

 Games, appearances, and practices are MANDATORY.
 Sometimes we have games or practices over school breaks.
 Like other athletes, we are required to be at each event.

 November 19-27: Fall Break (Potential Games)

 December 9-23: Christmas Break (Nationals practice, basketball games)

 December 26-Jan 17: Christmas Break (Nationals practice, basketball games, College Nationals)

 If you have any questions about the tryout process or our team, please contact the Head Coach Matt Harris at email@example.com